voxie/training-modules/Module-01.md

 * Tutsplus.com
   * [Git Essentials](https://tutsplus.com/course/git-essentials)

-You'll need the indatus login for some of this which is on [helpdesk.indatus.com](http://helpdesk.indatus.com) (INDATUS > IT > Development > Learning Resources > Paid Resource Logins).
-Email bwebb@indatus.com if you encounter any issues.
+You'll need the indatus login for some of this which is on [https://docstack.io/docs/124](https://docstack.io/docs/124).
+Email your team lead or department head if you have any questions.

 ## The Test